 8.5 million euro budget, including support from Europe

 The project is carried out on behalf of the European LIFE Climate Action Programme.
 LIFE projects promote the protection of Europe’s ecosystems and contribute to Europe’s adaptation to climate change.
-LIFE Sparc runs from 2017 to 2022.
+LIFE Sparc was set to run from 2017 to 2022, and was extended to 2025.
 European aid of EUR 2.4 million is planned.

 From experience trails, teaching materials and guided walks to the annual Hoogtij event and more, there’s always something to do in the Scheldt river valley.
 Ninety ambassadors will be trained to explain how we work with nature in the Scheldt river valley to adapt to climate change.
 These ambassadors (30 entrepreneurs – 30 climate parents for schools – 30 guides) welcome you with open arms!

 The LIFE Programme also ensures the exchange of knowledge between European countries.
 We share the solutions that we develop in Flanders with custodians of other tidal areas in Europe, like the Waterdunen partners in Zeeland, for instance.
 Just like us, they combine tides, nature, and recreation, but in a completely different way.
 We are also working with partners from other European estuaries, such as the Elbe, Ems, Weser, Humbler, and Seine rivers.
 We’re joining forces by exchanging knowledge and experiences through fascinating workshops and refreshing field visits.